Finding your Eczema Trigger: Environmental, Physical or Chemical?

 Beans, lentils, chickpeas - the musical fruit!
 While these are not often considered to be an “allergenic food”, they can cause digestive issues, which could have a cascade effect of aggravating eczema.

-So what is left to eat?
+So what's left to eat?
 And how will I meet nutritional requirements?

 Good question!
 It is always best to work under the guidance of a health professional when doing an elimination diet, in order to make sure you are meeting all of your nutritional requirements.
 But don’t dismay!
 There are still plenty of things you can eat (and it is only for 1 month - not forever):